TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_Value.md

 ### Key people and texts about autonomy and empowerment

 I really think the most important point about team autonomy is good software design and production.
 This makes Dave Farley's [Modern Software Engineering](https://learning.oreilly.com/library/view/modern-software-engineering/9780137314942/) a must-read.
-Even if you're not a coder, the first few chapters are worth diving into, because they explain the problems that small-a-agility was intended to address, and make a good case for quality incremental design that's not too technical at all.
+Even if you're not a coder, the first few chapters are worth diving into, because they explain the problems that small-a-agility was intended to address, and make a good case for quality incremental design.
+And it's not too technical, at all.

-Also, our Marty Cagan quite wisely points out that Product peeps really should try and learn how to code, at least a bit, too.
-While he's there, he also wrote a really good book about the whole subject of team autonomy and empowerment, called, er: [Empowered](https://www.svpg.com/books/empowered-ordinary-people-extraordinary-products/).
-It's key to getting the "alignment with value" bits clear.
+In contrast, our Marty Cagan wisely points out that Product peeps really should try and learn how to code, at least a bit, too.
+Plus he also wrote a really good book about the whole subject of team autonomy and empowerment, too.
+It's called, er: [Empowered](https://www.svpg.com/books/empowered-ordinary-people-extraordinary-products/).
+It's key to getting a rounded understanding of the "alignment with value" bits.

-Empowered in turn cites [Team Topologies](https://teamtopologies.com/) by Matthew Skelton and Manuel Pais very heavily.
-This is pretty much the canonical text about autonomous teams, and as such it's definitely worth a read, despite being slightly too skewed towards the engineering side of the triangle for my liking.
+Empowered also cites Matthew Skelton's and Manuel Pais's [Team Topologies](https://teamtopologies.com/), heavily.
+Team Topologies is really the canonical text about autonomous teams, so it's definitely worth a read, despite being slightly too skewed towards the engineering side of the triangle for my liking.
 It's more aligned with the slightly nebulous concept of Domains and DDD than with value, so I'd suggest it's important to consider Marty Cagan's adjustments to it rather than just read it in isolation.

-And I would also recommend turning to Highsmith et al's [Edge](https://www.thoughtworks.com/en-gb/insights/books/edge) again as that has several useful chapters about team autonomy, collaboration and governance: it's more at the hierarchical, corporate end of things.
-Actually, [Evidence Guided](https://itamargilad.com/book-evidence-guided/) has a good bit about it, too, that would work nicely in a "flatter" organisation.
-There's a lot of overlap between autonomy and goal setting.
+And I would also recommend turning to Highsmith et al's [Edge](https://www.thoughtworks.com/en-gb/insights/books/edge) again as that has several useful chapters about team autonomy, collaboration and governance.
+It's more at the hierarchical, corporate end of things, though [Evidence Guided](https://itamargilad.com/book-evidence-guided/) has some goods bit about teamwork and collaboration, too, that ought to work nicely in "flatter" organisations.
+As mentioned, both these texts are heavily into goal setting, and there's a lot of overlap between that and team autonomy.

 ## Conclusion